ComplianceAsCode/ComplianceAsCode.github.io/_posts/2022-06-30-gitpod-integration.md

 ![Visual Studio Code running on a Gitpod Environment](/assets/images/gitpod_env.png)

-While reviewing pull requests in the project, a comment with a button will be displayed and it will will create an environment that contains the development environment plus the code of the particular pull request.
+While reviewing pull requests in the project, a comment with a button will be displayed and it will create an environment that contains the development environment plus the code of the particular pull request.
 For example, see this [comment](https://github.com/ComplianceAsCode/content/pull/9072#issuecomment-1171045995):